 - TRANSLUCENCY_Linseed is not as translucent as Walnut, Safflower, or Poppyseed.

-- OPACITY/COVERAGE_Good to Week
+- OPACITY/COVERAGE_Good to Weak

-- MIXABILITY/TINTING STRENGTH_Good to Week
+- MIXABILITY/TINTING STRENGTH_Good to Weak

-- INTENSITY_Medium to Week
+- INTENSITY_Medium to Weak

 - LIGHTFASTNESS_Very Good